 During Journey to Un’Goro, Evolve Shaman became one of the top decks in all of Hearthstone.
 Fresh into a new Standard rotation, the power level of decks was reduced a little, and many decks lost some power from their early game.
 This opening was all Evolve Shaman needed: now it could get a bunch of tokens on the board to either threaten lethal damage with Bloodlust or just make it unscathed into mid-game to swing the game around with a powerful combo play, such as Doppelgangster into Evolve for three random six-drops for six mana.

-In Knights of the Frozen Throne, Evolve Shaman shows no signs of cooling down.
-Saronite Chain Gang, Bonemare, and the Shaman Hero card Thrall, Deathseer all have good synergies with the deck, so the archetype gained a whole bunch of potential new tools, enough so that it is one of the few archetypes that legitimately contest the power of Druid.
-The future looks bright for this master of transformation and swings.
+In Knights of the Frozen Throne, Evolve Shaman shown no signs of cooling down.
+Saronite Chain Gang, Bonemare, and the Shaman Hero card Thrall, Deathseer all had good synergies with the deck, so the archetype gained a whole bunch of potential new tools, enough so that it is one of the few archetypes that legitimately contest the power of Druid.

 If you’re a new player without a big collection, you might be looking for a way to play Shaman without spending a lot of your Dust on the Legendaries.